UniFormal/uniformal.github.io/doc/setup/build.md

 title: Building MMT
 ---

-Building is only needed if you want develop MMT or want to build from sources.
+Building is only needed if you want to develop MMT or want to build from sources.

 Everything below requires a Java Runtime Environment.
 MMT is developed on, tested on, and released for JRE 8.